 On July 1, an UpGuard researcher detected a MongoDB database named “neoclinical.”
 The database included collections for different entity types involved in connecting users to clinical trials: the accounts for the medical organizations running the trials, qualifying questions to determine the fit of the users, the “users” themselves seeking entry to those trials, and more.
 That day the researcher sent an email notification to Neoclinical.
 The researcher called both phone numbers on Neoclinical’s website, one of which was disconnected and the other was configured to record a ten second message to be transcribed and sent as text.
 On July 25 the researcher escalated notification to AWS Security, which followed their standard procedure of responding that they would notify the owner of the database.
 On July 26, public access to the database was removed.

 Modern medicine is an advanced, specialized practice, and for that reason medical procedures are typically constrained to dedicated sites, like a hospital or doctor’s office.
-Efforts to protect medical data likewise focus on threats to those sites, like mitigating the ransomware attacks that have struck many hospitals.
+Efforts to protect medical data likewise focus on threats to those sites, like mitigating the ransomware attacks (like WannaCry) that have struck many hospitals.
 The data generated from medical examinations, however, can enter other circuits of the digital world, sidestepping the regulation of the hospital.
 Neoclinical is one example of a company filling a particular role in the larger economy of healthcare that extends far beyond the relationship between doctor and patient within the protections of the hospital.

 Research and development of new therapies is one part of healthcare writ large, and clinical trials are a subset of that development process.
 To confirm the effectiveness of a course of treatment requires a scientific study of the therapy’s effect with a statistically significant group of patients.
 Vetting individuals for inclusion in those trials requires gathering information about their health.
 In the case of the Neoclinical dataset, that information includes individuals revealing personal information their conditions ranging from cancer to incontinence.